bhavikjain98/Kaggle-Challenges/Tabular Playground Series - May 2021/Approach.md

    1. No missing values in the dataset
    1. All the columns are of type integer
 1. Applied various Machine Learning Algorithms like CatBoost, XGBoost to find the better scores.
-1. Applied H2O AutoML on the dataset.
+1. Applied H2O and light AutoML on the dataset.